danforbes/substrate-wiki/Validating-on-PoC-2.md

 You can now start your node using `polkadot --validator --key <your seed here>`.

 When polkadot starts, it will confirm and display the address of the validator´s account.
 Look for a log similar to `Using authority key 5CFch3.....` when polkadot starts.
 This MUST match the address of your validator´s account.
+If this is not the case, do not stake your account, you will get slashed.

 ## Some dots